 Innovation Ecosystem: Everything You Need To Know About It

 To ensure your business stays innovative, you need to create an innovation ecosystem that allows innovative ideas to emerge consistently.
-Building such innovation ecosystem requires developing strategies for exploring new ideas, accepting failures, experimenting, and working with external partners.
+Building such an innovation ecosystem requires developing strategies for exploring new ideas, accepting failures, experimenting, and working with external partners.